 In accordance with the recommendation of the Nominating/Corporate Governance Committee, James E. Cline, Michael F. Golden and Richard E. Posey have been nominated by the Board for election to the class with a three-year term that will expire at the annual meeting of stockholders in 2019.
-Mr. Cline has served on the Board since his appointment in August 2015, Mr. Golden has served on the Board since his appointment in February 2013, and Mr. Posey has served on the Board since his appointment in May 2009.
+Mr. Cline has served on the Board since his appointment in August 2015, Mr. Golden has served on the Board since his appointment in May 2009.